drblitx/patriot-or-not/README.md

-# 🏈🏆 Patriot-Or-Not: Patriots Player Classifier, Dynasty Edition
+# 🏈🏆 Patriot-Or-Not: Patriots Classifier, Dynasty Edition

 Being a massive New England Patriots fan, I thought it'd be fun to create a simple deep learning app that classifies whether an image is of a New England Patriots player **during the Brady years (2000-2019) or not**.
 This project is built using PyTorch for model training and Streamlit for the interactive demo.